-Probiotic foods are highly encouraged, if not required, as part of the 17 Day Diet regime.
+Probiotic foods are highly encouraged, if not required, as part of the 17 Day Diet regimen.
 Probiotics are healthy bacteria or “bugs” that live in your intestinal tract and help balance your digestive system– probiotics are found in several foods.

 When people think of probiotics, they naturally think of yogurt.
 While the 17 Day Diet is mostly about removing sugar (and a few other things) from your diet, it gets difficult to think about consuming plain yogurt due to the fact that it doesn’t have the best flavor (I, on the other hand, love the flavor of plain yogurt so it’s never been an issue for me).